techmely/hoc-lap-trinh/java-core/source/01-question-bank.md

 (227)
 Which of the following are methods of the java.util.SortedSet interface?
 (Choose one.)

-a. first
+A. first

-b. last
+B. last

-c. headSet
+C. headSet

-d. tailSet
+D. tailSet
 e.
 subSet
 f.
 All the above
-Answer: F
+ANSWER: F
 MARK:
 1
+CHAPTER:

 MIX
 CHOICES: